One of India's neighbours deliberately wants to create trouble in country: VP Naidu

 On the PoK issue, the vice president said, "We have to address those issues and that is what we are trying to do".
 "India does not want to have a disturbed relationship with anybody including Pakistan".
 India does not believe in war and wants to live peacefully and "have a good relationship with Pakistan too," Naidu said.

 He recalled Prime Minister Narendra Modi's efforts to have healthy and peaceful relationships with the country's neighbours, and referred to the invitations extended to the heads of states of neighbouring countries when he was sworn in as PM in May 2014.
-Modi had a sudden meeting with former Pakistan prime minister Nawaz Sharif in Islamabad while returning to India from Kabul.
-He was extended an invitation by Sharif for a family event, the vice president said.
+Modi also visited Pakistan around four years back following an invitation by then prime minister Nawaz Sharif for a family event of the Pakistan leader, Naidu said.

-Referring to the abrogation of Article 370, he said it must be seen as the redemption of Jammu and Kashmir on the path of progress.
+Referring to the abrogation of Article 370, he said it must be seen as redemption of Jammu and Kashmir on the path of progress.
 "It was a temporary provision that had long outlived its utility.
 Its abrogation was essential to fast-track the progress of the region," the vice president said.
+For decades, the Jammu and Kashmir region suffered development deficit due to terrorism.
+Cross-border militancy had spoiled the prospects of an entire generation of bright local youths, he said.

-For decades the Jammu and Kashmir region had suffered developmental deficit due to terrorism.
-Cross border militancy had spoiled the prospects of an entire generation of bright local youth.
-"We cannot let this continue", he said.
-Naidu commended the army's Rashtriya Rifles for arranging the 10-day visit of children from Jammu and Kashmir, and Ladakh to Delhi and Agra.
+"We cannot let this continue", Naidu said.
+"Recent changes in the structure of Jammu and Kashmir are intended to extend all the benefits which other Indians have been enjoying all this while.
+I am confident that Jammu and Kashmir will make rapid progress and be able to focus on development and people's welfare much more than earlier in the coming months and years,"he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)